evacaribbean/Blog/README.md

 ### using the network driver to connect to an MySQL database

-This connection uses the `jdbc:mysql://`-driver to connect.
+This connection uses the `jdbc:mysql://`-driver instead.
 Notice the string url and its extra parameter specifications.
 These have to be added, if the connection gives `errors` when running.

 <br>